Deer Activity In Gardens This Summer.

 Generally, bucks move more than does in the summertime; however, both male and female deer will scout for food in the early morning and late evening hours while the weather is cooler.
 Fawns and mother does stay close for at least one year and will require lots of space to feed and sleep.
 While does are out searching for food, they will leave behind their young in a hidden spot away from predatory animals and homeowners.

 Deer welcome the invite from gardeners to eat in their organic garden.
 Gardeners feeding deer in summer are most likely feeding them a variety of nuts including acorns and chestnuts as well as corn ("deer corn") and soybeans.
 Other foods that attract deer include red clover, orchard grass, peas and kale.
-Growers that do not want to feed deer in summer will need to block attempts from deer to reach their landscape.
-After all, summer is when plants are rapidly growing; and deer will have a buffet of options.
+They also enjoy fruit from gardens, including grapes and berries as well as flowers like hostas and lilies.
+Growers that do not want to feed deer in summer will need to block attempts from deer to reach their landscape with fence and other types of deer deterrence methods.

 Plant growth is abundant in the hot summer months; but deer will not stop eating from home gardens.
 It is recommended that growers take the necessary precautions to prevent plant damage from deer by implementing effective deer management techniques including: